 Design and production of a variety of visual and auditory media for use in the facilitation of the teaching-learning process.
 Guided laboratory experience in the local production of material for practical classroom utilization.
 Operation of basic audio-visual equipment and techniques, as appropriate, for the production of materials associated with such equipment.
 Specifically for the in-service teacher.
-Second semester, even-numbered years, and summer, three hours.
+First semester, three hours.